19giss/AAI510-Agentic-AI-systems-Group-1/README.md

 ## Current MVP Scope

 The MVP uses the Kaggle Spotify datasets as the main data foundation.
 Live Spotify API access is a stretch goal for now.

+## AI Tool Disclosure
+This project used AI tools in development.
+Databricks' built-in AI agent was used for generating portions of the code.
+Additional AI tools used by team members include ChatGPT, Claude, and Grok, applied to coding, animation creation, and presentation outlines.